partim/random-travel-docs/interrail/reservations.md

   register your pass.

   Unclear: Can you buy reservations for TERs from Interrail?
+* [Trainplanet](https://trainplanet.com/) sells reservations for TGVs and Intercities at what looks like a 10% surcharge.
+Don’t forget to switch the currency to euros!
+You need a pass cover number.
+They do not, however, seem to be able to sell reservations for TER services.

 Reservations can also be bought from Grand Lignes ticket machines and SNCF booking offices.

-Note that it seems that the two online services occasionally have differing prices and availability for the same train.
+Note that it seems that the online services occasionally have differing prices and availability for the same train.
 So it may also be that those differ with machines and booking offices (domestic and abroad) again.